We believe in a world where all have access to quality nutrition and good health without compromising the future of our planet.

 Before we deployed our very first fishing net in the Southern Ocean, we started a dialogue with WWF-Norway to ensure that our operations would have low impact on the Antarctic ecosystem.

 Ambitious goals are essential to overcoming the global challenges that will impact — and drive — the future of our business: loss of biodiversity, resource scarcity, lifestyle disease threats, and climate change.

 We intend to be part of the solution to these challenges.
 Our Eco-Harvesting technology and marine conservation practices are making vital improvements.
 As a producer and supplier of marine ingredients, our daily responsibility is to improve people’s health without compromising the health of our planet and its oceans.

 We have decided to be part of the solution to these challenges, and act every day as an environmentally responsible producer of marine ingredients.

-Compared to other fisheries where precautionary catch limits are set to 10% or more, the total allowable krill catch is limited to 1% of the stock biomass (~600,000 tons).
-Currently, the annual catch of ~200,000 tons per year from all krill fisheries is far below this margin.
+Compared to other fisheries where precautionary catch limits are set to 10% or more, the total allowable krill catch is limited to 1% of the stock biomass, leaving 99% of the biomass for other predators.

 The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) uses a precautionary, ecosystem-based approach designed to prevent krill harvesting that will have a negative impact on a harvested species or other species in the ecosystem.
 All of our catches are reported to CCAMLR and harvesting is restricted to a specific region of the Southern Ocean called Area 48.
 The management of the fishery is robust, as the consensus of 25 governments is needed to change any of the fishery regulations in the Antarctic.